 The process for getting a bone marrow transplant is a long one, from early planning all the way through long-term follow-up care.
 This page provides an overview of the main steps.

-When you come to Seattle Cancer Care Alliance (SCCA) for a transplant, your health care team will discuss your treatment plan with you and your family and answer all your questions before your treatment begins.
+When you come to Seattle Cancer Care Alliance for a transplant, your health care team will discuss your treatment plan with you and your family and answer all your questions before your treatment begins.
 You’ll get a detailed book called Preparing for Transplant and a Patient & Caregiver Resource Manual.
 SCCA also offers classes each week to help patients and caregivers prepare for transplant and recovery.
 Once you’ve begun treatment, your transplant team registered nurse and Transition Services team will guide you through the process.

 - Initial Consultation